Dissertation Committee: Scott Campbell (chair), Joe Grengs, Matt Lassiter, June Manning Thomas, Valerie Traub (cognate)

 Areas of Interest: Intellectual history, social movements, feminist theory, gender and urban space, planning history and education

-Bri’s dissertation, Women and Urban Planning: Feminist Histories of a Discipline, is a history of feminist thought and activism in the urban planning academy from 1965 to 1995.
-Relying on oral history accounts from feminist planning scholars, archival documents, and published materials, the dissertation explores how ideas and strategies have traveled between feminism and planning and examines the institutional and informal practices that have shaped the meanings of feminism in the discipline.
-In this way, the dissertation traces the legacy of feminism in planning’s intellectual history and evaluates the impacts on contemporary approaches to planning theory, scholarship and education.
+Bri’s dissertation, Urban Planning and its Feminist Histories, examines feminist thought and activism in the urban planning academy from 1965 to the present.
+Relying on oral history accounts from feminist planning scholars, archival documents, and published materials, this project explores how ideas and strategies have traveled between feminism and planning and examines the institutional and informal practices that have shaped the meanings of feminism in the discipline.
+The dissertation traces the contradictory legacy of feminism in planning’s intellectual history and evaluates the impacts on contemporary approaches to planning theory, scholarship and education.

 - “From Marginalization to Mainstreaming: Feminism, Gender, and Diversity in the Urban Planning Academy, 1986-1995.”
 Association of Collegiate Schools of Planning.
 Buffalo, NY.
 October 2018.